 Each spring, in memory of its co-founder, Jeanette Cartwright, H.O.P.E. awards academic scholarships to deserving high school seniors.
 The award is based on financial need and a history of cancer in the student’s immediate family.
-For those interested in applying, please download 2023 Jeanette Cartwright Memorial Scholarship Application.
+For those interested in applying, please download 2025 Jeanette Cartwright Scholarship.

 The successful candidate must have someone within his or her immediate household with cancer, must demonstrate a financial need, and be accepted into a college or trade school.
 Scholarship winners must then prove completion of one year of the college or trade school of their choice.